 Click here to gain an insight into ‘Inspire Maths’ with some ideas of how you can help your children.

 Click here to watch a short You Tube Click that explains the CPA model (Concrete, Pictorial, Abstract) also known as the CRA model (Concrete, Representational, Abstract).

 Another vital part of the curriculum is mental fluency.
 Children need to be able to say whether it is better to use a written method or use their mental skills.
 One of the most important parts of mental maths is knowing their times tables.
-By the end of year four, children are expected to know all of their times tables up to 12×12.
+By the end of year 2, children are expected to be fluent in recalling their 1, 2, 3, 4, 5 and 10 times tables.
+By the end of year 3, children should be fluent in recalling all of the above, plus 6,7,8 and 9 times tables and by the end of year 4, children should be confident in recalling all their times tables up to 12×12.

 At Hartley, we want all children, no matter what ability, to enjoy learning maths, to make links between maths and other subjects, to be challenged and to be able to apply their mathematical knowledge to real life situations.
 We will strive to ensure that all children enjoy, achieve and succeed during their time with us.

 “Without mathematics, there’s nothing you can do.
 Everything around you is mathematics.
 Everything around you is numbers.”
 Shakuntala Devi.